-In Sporting Clays and 5-Stand competitors shall be re-graded after each block of 200 targets after the last grading.
+In Sporting Clays and 5-Stand competitors shall be regraded after each block of 200 targets after the last grading for upgrading or completion of event.
+Any increase in handicap is to be made and that handicap is to be used at their competition.
 (Refer to the Grading Card Reckoner).
 All competitive shooting as well as shoot offs in blocks of 25 targets are to be recorded on the Grading Card.